kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 database-server  pipeline to build database-server  private web-server       pipeline to build web-server       private
 ```

+In the web interface you can select the **Pipelines** menu on the left.
+It will show you that you have a *web-server* and *database-server* pipeline.
+If you press either of the pipelines they will show that no artifacts has
+been created the pipeline.

 ## Build artifacts and report them to Kosli